 Use a saltwater testing kit to regularly measure the levels of ammonia, nitrates and salinity of the water.
 High levels of these compounds can be harmful to your Clownfish.

-You can find them living with many other reef fish in the aquatic waters.
 The most common tank mates for Clownfish are Anemones.

 Apart from Anemones, the recommended tank mates are: